piratefsh/piratefsh.github.io/_posts/2017-12-27-achievement-vs-fulfillment.markdown

 ## Epilogue

-As I reread this, I feel embarassed and I am tempted to let this post die in the drafts folder.
+As I reread this, I feel embarassed and I am tempted to let this post die a natural but drawn out death in the drafts folder.
 But that would defy the purpose of presenting a realistic self.
 I think we spend too much time obscuring our ugly parts that it becomes hard to see the full picture.

 If reading this has made you uncomfortable, I apologize.
 But I also invite you to consider why it is that it is discomforting to read about another person's struggles.